orvillelim/Localstack-FastAPI-Demo/Readme.md

 ### Overview

-This application was created for the purpose of experimenting with LocalStack, The inspiration was to create a simple REST API ordering system with FastAPI
+This application was created for the purpose of experimenting with LocalStack, The inspiration is to create a simple REST API ordering system with FastAPI

 ### AWS services used with Localstack